The Code addresses the following elements:

 Trainees are encouraged to read the relevant acts, which are available and filed in our Procedures and Information Manual.

 The organisation is committed to access and equity principles.
 Under no circumstances will management tolerate blatant discrimination by trainees/clients or staff.
-Should a resolution not be reached by the organisation, an independent arbitrator will consult with the client to ensure an objective evaluation of the complaint.
+A grievance policy exists (in the organisation’s Policy/Procedure Manual) to provide an avenue for any complaints.
+Should a resolution not be resolved by the organisation, an independent arbitrator will consult with the client to ensure an objective evaluation of the complaint.

 The Principal of the organisation has spent many years as a manager of several hairdressing and beauty salons and has always demonstrated a focus on quality, consistency and customer care.